rsanchovilla/SimH_cpanel/README.md

 Once uncompressed, you will find several ready to run .bat files:

 * execute `run CPanel IBM 360-30 BOS360 sysgen (64KB).bat` batch file to sysgen the operating system at real hw speed.
-Will need 1h30m aprox
+Will need 5h aprox.
 * execute `run CPanel IBM 360-30 BOS360 (1966).bat` batch file to IPL the system.
-Then drop jcl file into card reader to run it.
+Then drop jcl file into card reader and press Enter in console to run it.
 * execute `run IBM 360 BOS360 Assembler 16K (1966).bat` batch file to run a sample program (no control panel, max speed)
 * execute `run IBM 360 BOS360 COBOL-D (1966).bat` same as above
 * execute `run IBM 360 BOS360 FORTRAN IV (1966).bat` same as above